 The investigation has resulted in seven arrests in February and pushed the politicians to prevent this happening again.
 You can read more about the arrest in February in this Article by Tv2Fyn (In Danish)

 HOW WILL THIS EFFECT US AT GETTING MARRIED IN DENMARK?

 We at getting married in Denmark see this as a positive change that won’t prevent couples who are genuinely in love, being able to get married in Denmark.

-It will mean changes to how we work with the government side of our services, yes, but our customers will still get the best friendly and professional service that we love to provide.
+It will mean changes to how we work with the government and that side of our services, yes, but our customers will still get the best friendly and professional service that we love to provide.

-We are your local friends in Denmark, who are here to take care of any transitional challenges there might come when the changes get implemented and after they are in place.
+We are your local friends in Denmark, who are here to take care of any transitional challenges there might come when the changes are implemented and after they are in place.
 So you can enjoy arranging what you are coming for, to get married to your loved one, rather than administrative stuff.

 GETTING MARRIED IN DENMARK

 If you are interested in learning more about getting married in Denmark in general, then please read our Getting Married in Denmark Guide, where you can learn about each step of the process.